CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 This change triggers the promotion of the standby leader to a primary PostgreSQL instance, and the cluster begins accepting writes.

-## Clone From Backups Stored in S3 / GCS / Azure Blob Storage
+## Clone From Backups Stored in S3 / GCS / Azure Blob Storage {#cloud-based-data-source}

 You can clone a Postgres cluster from backups that are stored in AWS S3 (or a storage system that uses the S3 protocol), GCS, or Azure Blob Storage without needing an active Postgres cluster!
-The method to do so is similar to how you would create a standby cluster.
+The method to do so is similar to how you clone from an existing PostgresCluster.
 This is useful if you want to have a data set for people to use but keep it compressed on cheaper storage.

 For the purposes of this example, let's say that you created a Postgres cluster named `hippo` that has its backups stored in S3 that looks similar to this:

 ```yaml
 apiVersion: postgres-operator.crunchydata.com/v1beta1